fhiso/sources-and-citations/creators-name.md

 ### Surname particles

-In this section, a **surname particle** refers to a short word that may appear before the main part of surname, and that may or may not be regarded as part of the surname.
+In this section, a **surname particle** refers to a short word that may appear before the main part of surname (or other similar name part), and that may or may not be regarded as part of the surname.

 {.note} This is not intended to be a rigorous definition.